aedanflynn/HvZHub-Mobile/README.md

-# HvZHub-App
+# HvZHub Mobile
-HvZHub is a companion app for the http://www.HvZHub.com/ website, which can be used to organize Humans vs Zombies games.
+HvZHub Mobile is a companion app for the http://www.HvZHub.com/ website, which can be used to organize Humans vs Zombies games.
 For more information about Humans vs Zombies, visit http://www.humansvszombies.org/ For more information about HvZHub, visit http://www.HvZHub.com/
 Features: